The Perfect Storm: Markets and Election 2016

 We have a rogue Central Bank that’s out of control in printing money.
 90 months of zero interest rates.
 A continued massive quantitative easing program.
 It has not helped what I call “Fly Over America” or the Main Street economy at all over the last 7 years.

 A very tepid recovery at best.
-It’s been a huge windfall and boom to Wall Street, and a very limited number of speculators and traders, along with a small share of the population, that owns most of the assets.
+It’s been a huge windfall and boon to Wall Street, and a very limited number of speculators and traders, along with a small share of the population, that owns most of the assets.

 This election is going to be full of surprises.
 A lot of that will turn on how the debates work out.